 On Wednesday, September 16th, I visited The Edge at Hudson Yards, which is New York’s newest high altitude observation deck.
 The Edge opened back March, but it only remained open for a couple of weeks before it was closed when Covid-19 forced the entire city to shut down.
 I came very close to going to The Edge back in early March, but I postponed my trip because news of C-19 rapidly spreading The Edge is located on the 99th and 100th floors of 30 Hudson Yards, the tallest building in the Hudson Yards development.
 The Hudson Yards complex is located on the Westside of Manhattan, between 30th St. and 10th Avenue and 34th St. and 10th Avenue.

 Here is a short video I made on the outdoor portion of the Observation Deck.
-It was a little windy up there, which I guess you have expect at height.
-Oh let me make a correction to something I said regarding height.
+It was a little windy up there, which I guess you have expect at that height.
+And I have to make a correction to something I said in the video regarding height.
 The Edge is 1,100 ft. in the air, not 1,000 ft., which I stated in video.
 The outdoor deck is 7,500 square feet and the glass walls on the deck are 9 ft. tall.
 The deck is comprised of 15 sections that were lifted by two cranes and bolted together.

 I regret that I waited until June to start posting again on this blog.
 That certainly was not due to a lack of topics to blog about.
 I have been extremely busy all year and that was certainly a major reason for my inactivity on this blog.
 But, I am happy to report that I have been working all year, but like many people I had to shift my place of work to my home.